charuzain/nextJs-dashboard/README.md

 Tailwind and CSS modules are the two most common ways of styling Next.js applications.
 Whether you use one or the other is a matter of preference - you can even use both in the same application!

+Using the clsx library to toggle class names
+There may be cases where you may need to conditionally style an element based on state or some other condition.

+clsx is a library that lets you toggle class names easily.
+We recommend taking a look at documentation for more details, but here's the basic usage:

 ## Quiz